psu13/mutable-hakyll/posts/ma-po-tofu.md

    green.
 Again, your local store will have this.
 Again, [the stuff at the Mala market is great](https://themalamarket.com/collections/sichuan-spices-dry-goods/products/sichuan-flower-pepper-special-grade-da-hong-pao-sichuan-pepper).

-1. 1 tablespoon fermented black beans, chopped.
+1. 1 teaspoon (or a bit more) fermented black beans, chopped.

 1. 3 or 4 cloves of garlic, minced